Product Support & Resources

 Modern battery-powered alarms with sealed 10-year batteries provide continuous protection, even during power outages, and reduce ongoing maintenance for both landlords and tenants.

-What Tenants Should Do if a Gas Alarm Sounds
+What Tenants Should Do if a Natural Gas Alarm Sounds

 The Bottom Line